Expanding Operations – APT P.E.A.T. Projects in McGrath and Aitkin, Minnesota

 - Economic activity

 In Minnesota, any facility for the extraction or harvesting of peat that exceeds 320 acres of land requires the development of an Environmental Impact Statement (EIS), which must be completed prior to issuance of any permits.
 The scope of the EIS will be determined through the development of an Environmental Assessment Worksheet (EAW).
-We plan to submit an EAW to the DNR in the first quarter of 2019.
+We plan to submit an EAW to the DNR in 2019.
 That submittal will be followed by numerous deadlines and documents, with multiple opportunities for public comment.

 American Peat Technology hosted an open house at the McGrath Fire Hall on Thursday, October 25, 2018 to engage with the local community and share more details regarding APT’s investment in pioneering the environmental and agricultural applications of peat technology – the P.E.A.T.
 Project in McGrath.
 There will be more opportunities to learn about this exciting process and project; we will continue to notify the community of the multiple public comment periods and open houses in the future.